RenzoAlbertini/project/README.md

 ## Project Note

 Built by **Renzo Albertini** as a personal learning and portfolio project.
-AI assistance was used.
+AI assistance has been used.